SideKcK

 The top three reasons for workout alone were schedule conflicts, a strong insecurity when asking for help, and a preference in finding a gym buddy with a higher level of fitness than themselves.

-3. Ideation, Prototype & Development
+3. Ideation, Prototype, and Development

 Students use social apps in their mobile phones for a variety of activities every day, so it was logical to have Sidekck launch as one.
 Since user research proved that students harbor insecurities about asking for help, Sidekck makes the first move for them and brings potential gym buddies directly into the palm of their hands.
 With a new user-friendly workflow, Sidekck users can publicly post their invitations to ask interested buddies to join their workouts, which makes it more convenient for fitness enthusiasts to find more like-minded and casual gym-goers.